scalawithcats/scala-with-cats/src/pages/tagless-final/tagless-final.md

   trigonometry.sin(onePlusTwo(arithmetic))
 ```

-Notice that we are using composition here, calling `onePlusTwo`.
+Notice that we are using composition here; the program `sinOnePlusTwo` reuses `onePlusTwo`.

 A few notes before we move on.

 In this example the program type is the same as the type we interpret to.
 We can use `Double` as the program type when we want to interpret to `Double`, and likewise with `String`.
 This is usually *not* the case.
 It's just a coincidence of using arithmetic as the example that we don't need any additional information to calculate the final result, and hence the program type and interpreter result type are the same.

 There is quite a high notational overhead of tagless final, compared to the data and codata interpreters.
 We'll address this later, and end up with an encoding of tagless final in Scala that looks like ordinary code.
-First, however, we'll look at a more compelling example: cross-platform user interfaces.
+First, however, we'll introduce a more compelling example: cross-platform user interfaces.

 ### Algebraic User Interfaces